ethereum/populus/docs/quickstart.rst

 Install Solidity
 ~~~~~~~~~~~~~~~~
-You'll have to install solidity, recommended from release 4.11 or greater.
+You'll have to install solidity, recommended from release 0.4.11 or greater.

-Installtion scripts for binary:
+Installation scripts for binary:
 '''''''''''''''''''''''''''''''

     https://github.com/pipermerriam/py-solc#installing-the-solc-binary

-Installtion scripts building it:
+Installation scripts building it:
 ''''''''''''''''''''''''''''''''

 First, clone the repository and switch to the proper branch: